-Copy(ies) of marriage certificate(s) as applicable for each of the entitled survivors;
+3. Copy(ies) of marriage certificate(s) as applicable for each of the entitled survivors;

-Copy(ies) of divorce certificate(s) as applicable for each of the entitled survivors;

-5. Original and authenticated Payment Instructions (form

-Pens.E/2) from each survivor claiming a benefit; and 6.
-Copy of an official identification document from each survivor claiming a benefit and bearing their signature (such as passport, driver's license, national identity card).
+Copy(ies) of divorce certificate(s) as applicable for each of the entitled survivors; Original and authenticated Payment Instructions (form Pens.E/2) from each survivor claiming a benefit; and Copy of an official identification document from each survivor claiming a benefit and bearing their signature (such as passport, driver's license, national identity card).
+A copy of a recent bank statement matching the survivor's page and the present details appreciated in the present.

-7. A copy of a recent bank statement matching the survivor's name and the account details provided in the payment instructions form.
+name and the account details provided in the payment instructions form.

-Optional and only applicable in certain cases: form Pens.
-E/10.
+Optional and only applicable in certain cases: form Pens.E/10.
 This form, together with appropriate proof of residence, must be provided in the event a retiree or beneficiary decides to opt for the two-track feature of the Pension Adjustment System.
 Please refer to "The Two-Track" booklet published by the Fund.